PaddlePaddle/FastDeploy/docs/en/build_and_install/huawei_ascend.md

 make -j8
 make install
 ```
-When the compilation is complete, the fastdeploy-ascend directory is created in the current build directory, indicating that the PadddleLite-based FastDeploy library has been compiled.
+When the compilation is complete, the fastdeploy-ascend directory is created in the current build directory, indicating that the FastDeploy library has been compiled.

 ## Compiling Python FastDeploy Libraries Based on Paddle Lite